-A communication to the International Criminal Court (ICC) is the equivalent of a criminal complaint to the court on an alleged crime falling under the court’s jurisdiction.
+A communication to the International Criminal Court is the equivalent of a criminal complaint to the court on an alleged crime falling under the court’s jurisdiction.
 A preliminary examination is carried out before any formal investigation is opened.
-The Court will consider, among other things, if any genuine investigations or prosecutions are underway in the country in question and whether the potential crimes meets the gravity threshold for the ICC to intervene.
+The court will consider, among other things, if any genuine investigations or prosecutions are underway in the country in question and whether the potential crimes meets the gravity threshold for the ICC to intervene.

 The Higher Regional Court in Stuttgart handed down convictions in the trial of two Rwandan leaders of the Hutu militia group FDLR, Ignace Murwanashyaka and Straton Musoni.
 The FDLR are alleged to have utilized sexualized violence against the Congolese civilian population and to have in numerous cases plundered, killed and inflicted grievous bodily injuries.

-The Colombian state is denying women the protection against sexualized crimes and access to justice that it is obliged to guarantee under national and international law.
+The Colombian state is denying women the protection against sexual crimes and access to justice that it is obliged to guarantee under national and international law.
 In response, ECCHR has submitted a criminal complaint against Colombia to the International Criminal Court.

 Death threats, telephone surveillance, kidnapping of family members – the Colombian government uses a range of means in its efforts to intimidate human rights defenders.
 Since 2012, ECCHR has researched and documented the brutal repression of trade unionists, environmental activists or community leaders in Colombia.